Learn to make a DELICIOUS Old Fashioned Bread Pudding using leftover Hot Dog Buns or Hamburger Buns!

-- Open buns in half, brown side up.
-Put in 9 x 13 baking dish.
+- Open buns and place each half, brown side up, in a 9x13 baking dish.

 - Mix all other ingredients in mixer and pour over buns.

-- Bake in 350 degree oven until buns puff up and are heated through.
+- Bake in 350 degree oven until buns puff up and are heated through, about 20-30 minutes.